Entertainment's Swiss Army Knife THIS... is Fard Muhammad

 Logo designed by Doug Walker, modeled and animated by Fard Muhammad

-- Fake News, Real Jokes by Dennis Miller
+- Dennis Miller

-- I Didn’t Say Anything Bad by Joe Kilgallon
+- Joe Kilgallon

-- Nick and Sheila’s Kid by Prateek Srivastava
+- Prateek Srivastava

-- Dead and Gone by Sean White
+- Sean White

-- Mother.
-F***er. by Kristen Toomey
+- Kristen Toomey

 I am working on delivering the Laugh to more comedy specials and television series audiences in the Los Angeles area.
 If you are a studio audience coordinator, casting company, warm-up comic, or comedy album/special producer looking to add a little “natural sweetener” to your audience responses, feel free to contact me.